bgoober/BocaLibre/README.md

 An agent-based, peer-to-peer, chat/social messaging application, intended for users that speak differing native languages.

 1. Alice speaks Enligsh.
 Bob Speaks Spanish.
+They both want to chat with someone who speaks a different language, so they request a chat partner from the match_maker agent, which matches them.

-2. Alice types a message in English and sends it to Bob.
-The original message is sent by Alice's agent to an AI model for translation from English to Spanish.
+2. Alice types a message to Bob in English, and it is sent to the t5_base agent for translation to Spanish.
+She awaits the translated response from the t5_base agent.

-3. Bob receives Alice's original message in English, and waits for the translation.

-4. The translation into Spanish is returned from the model, sent to Bob by Alice's agent, and rendered under the original message in English.
+3. The TranslationResponse is returned to Alice from the t5_base agent, and a BocaMessage is sent to Bob, containing both the original native message in English, and the translated message in Spanish.

-5. Bob see's the translated message in Spanish, and replies in Spanish, and the cycle repeats for each message, by any user.
+4. Bob receives the BocaMessage from Alice, containing both the English, and Spanish versions of her message.

+5. Bob types his response in Spanish, it is translated by t5_base into English, and a new BocaMessage is sent back to Alice.

+6. The cycle repeats.

 ---